 With your commissioner, create an action plan with realistic deadlines that you can stick to.

-As the leader it’s really important that you shouldn’t feel that the process to close the unit has been rushed but, equally, it shouldn’t take too long.
+It’s really important that the process to close the unit isn't rushed but, equally, it shouldn’t take too long.
 If a member feels as though they’ve been pushed out quickly, they may not want to continue in guiding.
 If the process has been too slow, they may feel as though their needs haven’t been considered.

 Step 1: Approach your district